MA in Childhood and Youth

 On successful completion of the required modules you can be awarded a MA in Childhood and Youth entitling you to use the letters MA (CY) (Open) after your name.
 You will have the opportunity of being presented at a degree ceremony.
 Your MA will be awarded with distinction if you achieve this classification on both the compulsory modules (E807 and K802).

-You may also want to claim the Postgraduate Certificate in Integrated Practice in Childhood and Youth (C97) and the Postgraduate Certificate in Integrated Practice in Childhood and Youth (E78).
+You may also want to claim the Postgraduate Certificate in Integrated Practice in Childhood and Youth (C97) and the Postgraduate Diploma in Integrated Practice in Childhood and Youth (E78).
 To gain all three qualifications you must study them in sequence (postgraduate certificate, postgraduate diploma and then the MA) and you can only do this if you are not using credit transfer towards the MA.

 As a student of The Open University, you should be aware of the content of the following regulations: